-The skateboard builder will guide customers to create the skateboard they want by picking a product from each of these part categories.
-This guide assumes that the Deck, Trucks, Wheels, Bearings, Hardware and Grip Tape product categories already exist and that products have been created and added to them in advance.
+Customers will use our skateboard builder to create the skateboard they want by picking a product from each of these part categories.
+This guide assumes that the Deck, Trucks, Wheels, Bearings, Hardware and Grip Tape product categories already exist and that products have been created and added to them already.

 - Locate the Product Data panel and go to Components.

 - Click Add Component to create a Component and name it Deck.

 - Locate the Component Options field, choose Select categories in the drop-down and select the Decks category.